Pedestrian Attribute Editing for Gait Recognition and Anonymization: Related Works

+Style-based GANs, \textit{i.e.} StyleGAN~\cite{karras2019style} refer to generating images via implicitly learned hierarchical latent styles.
+In particular, this model utilizes the inputs of style latent code (obtained by a mapping network) and stochastic variation (achieved by noise layers) for image synthesis.
+In order to improve the perceptual quality of generated images, the StyleGAN2 model is proposed~\cite{karras2020analyzing}.
+To make the training progress of StyleGAN2 stable with limited data, StyleGAN2-ADA~\cite{karras2020training} introduces an adaptive discriminator augmentation mechanism.
+The latent space of these models contains rich decoupled semantic directions, used to manipulate various attributes of fake images, such as facial expression, makeup, object color, image style, and more.

-\textbf{GAN inversion.} Many works~\cite{karras2017progressive, karras2019style, brock2018large, karras2020analyzing, karras2020training} have demonstrated that GANs can effectively encode rich semantic information in the latent spaces through a result of image generation.
-Those methods allow for the manipulation of generated image attributes, such as facial expression, makeup, object color, image style, and more, by modifying the latent code.
-To apply this extraordinary latent space to real images, several works~\cite{abdal2019image2stylegan, abdal2020image2stylegan++, richardson2021encoding, tov2021designing, roich2022pivotal} have bridged the relationship between real and fake latent spaces through a process known as GAN inversion.
-GAN inversion methods can typically be divided into optimization-based~\cite{abdal2019image2stylegan,abdal2020image2stylegan++, creswell2018inverting, pan2021exploiting} and encoder-based~\cite{richardson2021encoding, tov2021designing, alaluf2021restyle, xu2021generative, bai2022high, yao2022feature, moon2022interestyle}.
+In order to leverage the property for real images, GAN inversion methods are proposed.
+GAN inversion methods can typically be divided into optimization-based~\cite{abdal2019image2stylegan, creswell2018inverting, abdal2020image2stylegan++, pan2021exploiting} and encoder-based~\cite{richardson2021encoding, tov2021designing, alaluf2021restyle, xu2021generative, bai2022high, yao2022feature, moon2022interestyle}.
 While optimization-based models exhibit high inversion quality, they require numerous optimization steps for each input image~\cite{kim2021exploiting}, resulting in significant time consumption.
-To overcome this limitation, researchers have turned to encoder-based methods as a promising solution, which can operate in real-time.
+To overcome this limitation, the encoder-based method emerges as a promising solution, which can operate in real-time~\cite{richardson2021encoding, tov2021designing, alaluf2021restyle, xu2021generative, bai2022high, yao2022feature, moon2022interestyle}.
 These methods aim to train encoders to map real-world images into a latent space.
-Although GAN inversion has achieved remarkable performances for image-based face editing, currently, this technique has not garnered attention in the field of gait recognition.
-This paper considers the nature of the latent space rich in semantic information that can also be leveraged to benefit the robust gait representation learning.
-However, unlike RGB-based face images, grayscale-based gait sequences possess the sparse structural information on the spatial dimension and more individual motion features on the temporal dimension~\cite{ma2022human}, remaining the gait inversion a challenging issue.
+Although GAN inversion has achieved remarkable performances for image-based face editing, this technique has not garnered attention in the field of gait attribute editing.
+This paper considers the nature of the latent space rich in semantic information that can also be leveraged to benefit gait attribute editing.
+However, unlike RGB-based face images, gait sequences with binary silhouettes possess sparse structural information on the spatial dimension and more individual motion features on the temporal dimension~\cite{ma2022identity}.
+This distinction makes the gait inversion particularly challenging.